NU-CUCIS/ph5concat/README.md

     read by all processes collectively (i.e. shared-file reads) and then all processes collectively write to the output file.

-## An example output shown on screen
+## An example output shown on screen from a run on Cori using 128 MPI processes.
   ```
   % srun -n 128 ./ph5_concat -i ./nd_list_128.txt -o /scratch1/FS_1M_128/nd_out.h5 -b 512 -k evt -x